 After giving a full year of effort into achieving organisational goals, an employee requires a reward to commemorate their efforts.
 Without this, it is highly likely they will lose motivation going into the next year, which may mean they turn their back on the organisation altogether.

 Rewards could be a variety of things, depending on the type of organisation and their capacity.
 Bonuses in some organisations would be fitting, whereas in others a company-wide acknowledgement would do better.
-Increased holiday, special projects, or an increase in compensation are all possibilities too.
+Increased holidays, special projects, or an increase in compensation are all possibilities too.

 Whatever you do, don’t skip this step!